-BREVARD COUNTY, Fla. – Florida’s Space Coast is home to NASA’s Kennedy Space Center and Cape Canaveral Air Force Station, the busiest launch sites in the world, and the blast off rate is only increasing.
+BREVARD COUNTY, Fla. – Florida’s Space Coast is home to NASA’s Kennedy Space Center and Cape Canaveral Space Force Station, the busiest launch sites in the world, and the blast-off rate is only increasing.

 To help you stay in the know, we’ve compiled a list of upcoming Space Coast launches to keep on your calendar.
 Keep checking back because as most space enthusiasts know, launch schedules are subject to change due to weather, technical reasons and range restrictions.